stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/07_interactive_data_screening.md

 {% include insert_image.html key="tracedisplay-spectrogram-preferences" %}

-You can toggle the preferences docking frame using the preferences menu entry (e.g. `View->Preferences->Spectrogram`) or the related shortcut (e.g. `ALT-E`).
+You can toggle the display of the preferences docking frame using the preferences menu entry (e.g. `View->Preferences->Spectrogram`) or the related shortcut (e.g. `ALT-E`).
 You can also close it using the close button on the top right of the preferences docking frame.
-There you also have a maximize button which you can use to maximize the docking frame for a better accesibility of the preference items.
+There you also have a maximize button which you can use to maximize the docking frame for a better accessibility of the preference items.

 {%include insert_image.html key="tracedisplay-spectrogram-preferences-maximized" %}

 You can resize the docking frame by click-and-drag of the border between the preferences docking frame and the tracedisplay view frame.
 The tracedisplay view frame is the part of the tracedisplay window showing the seismograms and spectrograms.

-You also have the option to click and drage the preferences docking frame using its title bar.
+You also have the option to click and drag the preferences docking frame using its title bar.
 This will undock the preferences frame from the tracedisplay window.
 You can use it as a separate window on your display or dock it at another position to the tracedisplay window.

 {% include insert_image.html key="tracedisplay-spectrogram-preferences-docked-top" %}